Incubaid/www-incubaid/www.incubaid.com/content/company/About The Company.md

 * Invention - invention has be disruptive, and not promising incremental added-value.
 We only work with the best inventors
 * International - the world has been globalized since decades, our teams are working from all continents doing deals

-Incubaid is also very proud to be a true social responsible company, in following domains:
+Incubaid is also very proud to be a true digital responsible organisation, in following domains:

 * Eco-friendly technology - making technology much more greener, even 100% green!
 * Emerging markets - making technology accessible by and available to the other billion people
 * Open-source software - giving technology back to the mass, collaborate and innovate on a global level
 * Employment - enabling technology to be deployed locally, creating jobs and opportunities

 Incubaid is software-driven.
-We automate processes as much as we can to help our portfolio companies to gain efficiencies while growing much faster than any other incubator or investor can do.
+We automate processes as much as we can to help our portfolio companies.
+We do this to gain efficiency while growing much faster than any other incubator or investor can.
 We control different software domains and portfolio companies:

 * Blockchain technology
+* Edge Cloud Computing
 * Big data compute platforms
 * High-performance storage algorithms
 * Cloud automation and virtualization